mmsqe/tendermint/docs/architecture/adr-075-rpc-subscription.md

 The `wait_time` parameter is used to effect polling.
 If `before` is empty and no items are available, the server will wait for up to `wait_time` for matching items to arrive at the head of the log.
-If `wait_time` is zero or negative, the server will wait for a default (positive) interval.
+If `wait_time` is zero, the server will return whatever eligible items are available immediately.

 If `before` non-empty, `wait_time` is ignored: new results are only added to the head of the log, so there is no need to wait.
 This allows the client to